At shareholder meeting, Apple CEO Tim Cook dishes on health and taxes

-That's one of the key takeaways from Apple CEO Tim Cook, who spoke at the company's annual shareholder meeting Tuesday.
-The admission was a response to a question posed by an investor.
+That's one of the key takeaways from Cook, who spoke at the company's annual shareholder meeting Tuesday.
+The comment was a response to a question posed by an investor.
 Cook also touched on the booming wearables business and the opportunity in health care.
 Likewise, he addressed the tax reforms passed in December and his vision for the future.

 The annual shareholder meeting, which included luminaries such as board member and former US Vice President Al Gore, was a chance for investors to get executives from the secretive company to open up -- even for a little bit -- about the state of the business.
 This year's meeting was also the first held at Apple's new Cupertino, California, campus, informally dubbed the "spaceship."
 The new campus was a big draw for investors.
 Apple set up a registration for shareholders ahead of time, and many said they came specifically to see Apple Park.